The Best Places to Live Aboard a Boat in the United States

-For many people, living aboard a boat would be a dream come true.
-Whether you’d love to spend your retirement on the water or you want to start your liveaboard life much sooner, the fact is that it needn’t be a dream at all.
+Even though you'll have boat maintenance and even marina maintenance, living aboard a boat would be a dream come true for many people.
+Whether you'd love to spend your retirement on the water or you want to start your liveaboard life much sooner, the fact is that is doesn't have to be a dream at all.

-There are all sorts of great places to live aboard a boat in America, and there are many good reasons why this lifestyle is a viable and attractive option to many boaters.
+There are all sorts of great places to live aboard a boat in America.
+There are many good reasons why this lifestyle is a viable and attractive option to many boaters.

 How to Choose the Best Place to Live Aboard Your Boat